Table of Contents

 Commercial office furniture manufacturer bets on growth by investing in a new factory, panel processing technology

-The fast-growing manufacturer of laminate casework, panel systems and other office furnishings is content to let its bigger competitors invest tall dollars in speculative product development.
-It prefers to wait and see which workplace trends actually gain traction and then pounce on the opportunity by designing products that it can quickly bring to market.
+The fast-growing manufacturer of laminate casework, panel systems, and other office furnishings is content to let its bigger competitors invest tall dollars in speculative product development.
+It prefers to wait and see which workplace trends gain traction and then pounce on the opportunity by designing products it can quickly bring to market.

-Stewich pointed to Calibrate Community, an open-plan laminate desk system introduced at NeoCon 2018, as the most recent example the company’ s fast-track product development capability.
+Stewich pointed to Calibrate Community, an open-plan laminate desk system introduced at NeoCon 2018, as the most recent example of the company’s fast-track product development capability.

 “I was able to conceptualize the requirements for this product line based on special requests we received from interior designers and architects at the start of this year,” Stewich said.
 “We’ll begin shipping product in the first quarter of 2019.”

 ‘New factory is our advantage’